mm66/Read_temperature_and_humidity_SHT31/README.md

 Open project configuration menu.

-In 'Example Connection Configuration' menu:
+In `Example Connection Configuration` menu:

 * Choose the network interface in 'Connect using' option.
 Select the Wi-Fi interface and your Wi-Fi SSID and Wi-Fi password of the network your ESP32 will connect to